Alicia Hyndman: New York Assembly

+Elections

 In 2015, Assemblyman William Scarborough was convicted of a felony for the inappropriate use of state funds, and as a result was forced to relinquish his seat in the Assembly.
 With a special election called, Hyndman was nominated by the Queens Democratic Party to replace him.
 Facing nominal opposition, Hyndman went on to win the seat on 3 November 2015 with 91.35% of the vote.

 She was sworn into office on 10 January 2016.
 She won re-election in 2016 unopposed.

+As of March 25, 2026, she has held the office for over 10 years.

+Policy and innitiatives

 Since her re-election she has partnered with several other local elected officials and the PTA to prevent the co-location of I.S.109Q with a high school.

 During negotiations for the FY2017-2018 State Budget, Hyndman was a part of group of Assembly Members of color who successfully pushed Assembly Speaker Carl Heastie and Governor Andrew Cuomo to include legislation to raise the age of criminal prosecution from age 16 to 18 for non-violent felonies.

 Since her election to the New York State Assembly, Hyndman has worked closely with NYS Senator Leroy Comrie, NYS Senator James Sanders Jr., and Council Member Daneek Miller to develop a "Freedom Ticket" pilot program in Southeast Queens to address the transit desert.
 Local residents would be allowed a reduced fare to ride the Long Island Rail Road to Atlantic Terminal with free transfer to the buses and subways.
 Hyndman has also passed state legislation that allows New York City to give out as much as $150,000 to Minority & Women-owned Business Enterprises (MWBE) without a competitive bidding process in an attempt to promote minority businesses.